fabiog1901/IoT-predictive-maintenance/README.md

 Use Transactions: False
 ```

 Connect the Input Port to the PublishKafka processor by dragging the destination of the current connection from the LogAttribute to the PublishKafka.
 As with the LogAttribute, create a connection from the PublishKafka to itself.
+Then you can start the Kafka processor.

 IMAGE